 Conductor and Musical Director

-Greg Morris is Associate Organist of the Temple Church in London, Musical Director of Collegium Musicum of London, and founding Musical Director of the Bar Choral Society.
+Greg Morris is Director of Music at St Margaret’s Church, Westminster Abbey, Musical Director of Collegium Musicum of London and the Bar Choral Society.
 An acclaimed solo recitalist and recording artist, Greg has performed widely throughout the UK and Europe.
 He is known for his exciting and revealing interpretations of organ music ranging from the 16th to the 21st centuries, and his wide repertoire has a particular bias towards the music of J.S.
 Bach and 20thcentury French and English composers.
 He gave the world premiere of David Briggs’ Organ Concerto, and subsequently recorded the work with the Northern Chamber Orchestra.
 His first two solo CDs, including an “authoritative” (American Record Guide) performance of organ music by Kenneth Leighton, received widespread critical acclaim.
 A third CD, the first to be recorded on the newly restored organ of the Temple Church and featuring Whitlock’s magnificent Sonata, was released by Signum in May 2014, and has been described by Gramophone as “a singularly impressive release”.

 Since 2006, Greg has accompanied the Temple Church Choir, a professional ensemble recently described by Gramophone as “among the very best”.
 He has performed with them on BBC Radio 3, in CD recordings, and in the presence of Her Majesty the Queen, and in November 2014 accompanied them during a visit to Washington DC to mark the 800th anniversary of Magna Carta.
 He has appeared at the BBC Proms with the BBC Singers, and is in demand as a freelance accompanist and ensemble player.